kontist/kontist.github.io/SDK.markdown

 ### Node.js

-If you are developing an application where you can store a `clientSecret` you can authorize with regular OAuth2.
+If you are developing an application where you can store a `clientSecret` you can authenticate with regular OAuth2.
 In this example we will use `express`.

 ```typescript
 import express from "express";